Multimodal-Language-Department-MPI-NL/.github/profile/README.md

 ## code for Kinematic Analytics

-Below are core code modules maintained by our department that support general kinematic analyses.
+Below are core code modules maintained by our department that support general kinematic analyses of gestures/signs.
 Each repository is designed to be installable and runnable on its own.

 | Module | Purpose | Repository |
 |---|---|---|